 even though this is your second year away.

 Hostels are the best.
 Not only are they cheaper than hotels (usually), they also turn up in places that no developer would dare build a hotel without a turn over of the neighborhood.
 I am not trying to insinuate that this place was ugly or rundown (ok, maybe a bit rundown), but it is located next to a long strip of car garages.
 There was broken auto glass on the ground but this didn’t stop people from walking barefoot though.

-I really enjoy travelling because I get the opportunity to walk outside my comfort zone.
+I really enjoy traveling because I get the opportunity to walk outside of my comfort zone.
 Opportunity, perhaps, is not the right word.
-I am dumped out of my comfort zone surrounded with life boats that don’t always speak English and I don’t always know how to utilize.
+I am dumped out of my comfort zone surrounded by lifeboats that don’t always speak English, and I don’t always know how to utilize.
 But it works out, I learn to adapt and the greatest thing, I have to talk and put my trust in strangers.
 I learn to find those kind and helpful beings who take a moment out of their lives to help a traveler.
 I am forever thankful.
-As a child I don’t think I was ever told never to talk to strangers but somewhere along the line there was instilled in me this fear of doing so.
-Perhaps it came from reading so many books, or maybe movies.
-Half of the time “stranger danger” as portrayed in these types of media are a joke, I wonder how often this then translates into a subconscious fear.
-At home you are in familiar territory and you can rely completely on yourself.
-That is not as easy to do abroad.
-Travelling reminds you how to ask for help.